-Content moderation is when an online platform screen and monitor user-generated content based on platform-specific rules and guidelines to determine if the content should be published on the online platform, or not.
+Content moderation is when the online platform screens and monitors user-generated content based on platform-specific rules and guidelines to determine whether or not the content should be published on the online platform.

-In other words, when content is submitted by a user to a website, that piece of content will go through a screening process (the moderation process) to make sure that the content upholds the regulations of the website, is not illegal, inappropriate, or harassing, etc.
+In other words, when content is submitted by a user to a website, that piece of content will go through a screening process (the moderation process) to ensure that the content upholds the website’s regulations, is not illegal, inappropriate, or harassing, etc.

-Human moderation, or manual moderation, is the practice when humans manually monitor and screen user-generated content which has been submitted to an online platform.
-The human moderator follows platform-specific rules and guidelines to protect online users by keeping unwanted, illegal, and inappropriate content as well as scams and harassment, away from the website.
+Human moderation, or manual moderation, is when humans manually monitor and screen user-generated content submitted to an online platform.
+The human moderator follows platform-specific rules and guidelines to protect online users by keeping unwanted, illegal, inappropriate content, scams, and harassment away from the website.

-Automated moderation means that any user-generated content submitted to an online platform will be accepted, refused, or sent to human moderation, automatically – based on the platform’s specific rules and guidelines.
-Automated moderation is the ideal solution for online platforms that want to make sure that quality user-generated content goes live instantly and that users are safe when interacting on their site.
+Automated content moderation means that any user-generated content submitted to an online platform will automatically be accepted, refused, or sent to human moderation based on the platform’s specific rules and guidelines.
+Automated moderation is the ideal solution for online platforms that want to ensure quality user-generated content goes live instantly and that users are safe when interacting on their websites.

-When talking about automated moderation, we often refer to machine learning AI (AI moderation) and automated filters.
+We often refer to machine learning AI (AI moderation) and automated filters when talking about automated content moderation.
 But what are they really?

-AI moderation, or tailored AI moderation, is a machine learning model built from online platform-specific data, to efficiently and accurately catch unwanted user-generated content.
-An AI moderation solution will take highly accurate automated moderation decisions – refusing, approving, or escalating content automatically.
+AI content moderation, or tailored AI moderation, is a machine learning model built from online platform-specific data to efficiently and accurately catch unwanted user-generated content.
+An AI moderation solution will automatically take highly accurate automated moderation decisions – refusing, approving, or escalating content.

 One example that showcases the power of AI moderation is the Swiss online marketplace, Anibis, which successfully automated 94% of its moderation whilst achieving 99.8% accuracy.

-As long as you have a high-quality dataset that models can be built on, AI moderation is going to be great for routine decisions.
-It excels at dealing with cases that almost always look the same or very similar.
-This usually includes the vast majority of items that are posted to online marketplaces and as such most platforms can benefit from using AI moderation.
+AI moderation will be great for routine decisions as long as you have a high-quality dataset that models can be built on.
+It excels at dealing with cases that almost always look identical or similar.
+This usually includes the vast majority of items that are posted to online marketplaces, and as such most platforms can benefit from using AI moderation.

 It should also be mentioned; that AI moderation can be built on generic data.
-These models can be effective but are not as accurate as a tailored AI solution as they don’t take site-specific rules and circumstances into account.
+These models can be effective but are not as accurate as a tailored AI solution as they don’t consider site-specific rules and circumstances.

-Automated filter moderation is a set of rules to automatically highlight and catch unwanted content.
-The filters (or rules) are efficient at finding content that can’t be misinterpreted or are obvious scams.
+Automated filter content moderation is a set of rules to highlight and catch unwanted content automatically.
+The filters (or rules) efficiently find content that can’t be misinterpreted or are obvious scams.

-Automated filters can easily be created, edited, and deleted in our all-in-one content moderation tool, Implio – learn how to create filters here.
+Automated filters can easily be created, edited, and deleted in our all-in-one tool, Implio – learn how to create filters here.